The return from the west : A humanist tale

 • A lost soul from pre-colonial Singapore

-She had only gone once.
-One night.
-One grave.
-One quiet personal ego-death.
-But humans are wild.
-One grainy Polaroid and the whole kampung lost its mind.
 Newspapers ran with it.
 The paranormal investigators came with walkie-talkies and sage sticks.
-One even claimed she “smelled like ancient sorrow.”
+One even claimed the black figure “smelled like ancient sorrow.”

 They camped out for two weeks.
 They found nothing.
 Not a whisper.
 Not a wail.
 Not a floating head.
 Eventually, as all good ghost stories do, this one died quietly.
 People moved on.
 Back to politics, price hikes, and drama plot twists.

 Later that week, she called her guru over the phone.
 As always.
 She told him everything.
 The grave.
 The camera.
 The ghost story.
 The comments.
 The eyes-glowing theory.
 The viral photo.
 The shawl under the bed.
 There was a pause on the line.
 Then he laughed.
 Long, deep, and completely unbothered.

 He took a breath.
 “See how the human mind works?”
 That was all he said.
 No long lecture.
 No guidance.
 No holy verse.
 Just that.
 And somehow, it was enough, because he was right.

 All she did was sit in silence.
 They saw a ghost.
 All she did was walk away and they created a legend.
-Later that week, she spoke to her guru again, he had already laughed once at the photo, the Society, the ghost rumours.
+Later that week, they spoke again, he had already laughed once at the photo, the Society, the ghost rumours.
 But now his voice turned casual again.
 Almost too casual.

 “No plans of doing it again?” he asked.
 “After all, the first one got disrupted.
 This time, you go further in.
 Away from the main road.
 Somewhere secluded.
 Can’t be seen from the roadside.”
+She paused.

 “I should,” she said.
 “But the challenge now is what to tell my husband.
 I can’t go on lying to him like this.”